How do financial spread betting companies make money?

 A: Spread betting providers make money in a variety of ways.
 Spread betting brokers make the most of their money from the spread; they typically add a small margin above the usual market spread, so a share priced at 100p to sell and 102p to buy might be 99p to sell and 103p to buy via a spread bet.
 For instance as I'm writing the spread around the underlying bid and offer of Vodafone is a total of 20 basis points (0.2 of 1 percent).
 The spread means that at any given time, the price that you can buy at is always higher than the price you can sell at.
 This also means that the provider makes a profit from the spread whether you win or lose.

 Your spread bet does not affect the share price of vodafone as it is a contract between yourself and the spread betting provider.
 So, if you go long by 10 pounds a penny the provider is effectively short 10 pounds.
 Bear in mind that there may be thousands of trades in vodafone throughout the day so the provider's overall position may be constantly changing.
-Depending on the nature and overall size of the provider's 'book' they may also hedge their exposure independently - which could take the form of buying or selling shares on an exchange.
-However, the fact is that if a spread betting firm doesn't hedge your bet in the wider market then they win when you lose and lose when you win.
+Ideally, for every trader placing a long position with a spread betting provider there is another trader placing a short bet.
+This means that one trader will win and one will lose, and the provider will end up simply making money from the spread.
+In practice, depending on the nature and overall size of the provider's 'book' they may also hedge their exposure independently - which could take the form of buying or selling shares on an exchange.
+However, the fact is that if a spread betting firm doesn't hedge your bet in the wider market, then they stand to win when you lose and lose when you win.

 Also note that for a stock like vodafone there is plenty of liquidity but for others there may be very little so a provider may potentially offer a limited size in which to trade.
 Many illiquid stocks (in the open market) have a number of market makers that offer prices, but again, only in a certain size (normal market size - NMS).
 The normal rule of thumb would be that the provider is able to offer the equivalent as a spread bet so that that they can cover that bet fully (and not over-expose themselves).